 Committing New Work Portfolios and Measuring for ROI

-There is an old management adage that states “You can't manage what you don't measure.”
-The small percentage of people who do set goals, however do so incorrectly.
-If you really want to bring about change then you must measure it.
-Another way of stating this is “whatever you measure, you will focus on, and what you focus on you will change”.
+An old management adage states “You can't manage what you don't measure.”
+The small percentage of people who do set goals, however, do so incorrectly.
+If you really want to bring about change, you must measure it.
+Another way of stating this is “Whatever you measure, you will focus on, and what you focus on you will change.”

-Portfolio analysis involves creating analyses and prioritizing projects, analyzing the portfolio based on high-level cost constraints, and assessing time-phased resource requirements.
+Portfolio analysis involves creating analyses and prioritizing projects, analyzing the portfolio based on high-level cost constraints, and assessing timephased resource requirements.
 When an analysis is complete and agreement on the proposed projects has been reached, the next step is to commit the portfolio selection and communicate it to the stakeholders.

 In the last section, you learned how to create a driver prioritization (a collection of drivers with priority levels tailored based on either calculated or manual settings).
 The driver prioritization is selected when you first define the portfolio analysis.
 By reading through this section, you will understand how to create a portfolio analysis and explore various properties you can set and how they impact the portfolio, and you will map selected projects to business drivers.

 Two main constraint scenarios are generated with a portfolio analysis; cost and resource constraints will be explored as options to assist with selecting the optimum mix of projects.
-You will learn how to generate and compare various scenarios and make additional decisions for the purpose of forecasting such as hiring resources and increasing the budget.
-This section will wrap up with selecting the most appropriate scenario to commit, which will drive projects to the next step in the workflow.
+You will learn how to generate and compare various scenarios and make additional decisions for the purpose of forecasting, such as hiring resources and increasing the budget.
+This section wraps up with selecting the most appropriate scenario to commit, which will drive projects to the next step in the workflow.

 Managing Scenarios

-This final section is about fine turning the scenarios and finally choosing the scenario that will be committed.
-When fine tuning the scenarios, there are several options that will be explored including overriding the selection of projects and designating a preference to include or exclude specific projects.
-As part of the evaluation process, it is important to create one or several scenarios and compare them against each other to ensure the most appropriate scenario is selected.
+This final section is about fine-tuning the scenarios and finally choosing the scenario that will be committed.
+Several options will be explored regarding this fine-tuning, including overriding the selection of projects and designating a preference to include or exclude specific projects.
+As part of the evaluation process, it is important to create one or several scenarios and compare them against each other to ensure that the most appropriate scenario is selected.

-After a full evaluation of scenarios is complete, you will learn how to commit the portfolio of projects for future detailed planning and to advance the projects through additional phases and stages in the workflow.
+After a full evaluation of scenarios is complete, you will learn how to commit the Portfolio of Projects for future detailed planning and to advance the projects through additional phases and stages in the workflow.

 Commit a Portfolio Analysis

-The Commit button in the Portfolio Analysis tool signals to Project Server 2010 that a portfolio has been committed and it can now move to the next phase in in the project lifecycle.
-Once the Commit button is selected a warning dialog box will displayed indicating the portfolio selection is about to be committed.
+The Commit button in the Portfolio Analysis tool signals to Project Server 2010 that a portfolio has been committed and Project Server can now move to the next phase in the project lifecycle.
+Once the Commit button is selected, a warning dialog box will displayed indicating that the portfolio selection is about to be committed.
+(See Figure 9.25.)

-Figure 9.25: Commit Portfolio Selection Dialog Box (Source: Advisicon) [09-25-commitPortfolioSelectionDialogBox.tif]
+Figure 9.25 Commit Portfolio Selection Dialog Box [09-25-commitPortfolioSelectionDialogBox.tif]

+Source: Advisicon

 The only other indication that the portfolio selection has occurred is that, after pressing the OK button illustrated in Figure 9.25, there will be a message that “the Portfolio Selection Scenario has been committed,”